alexeilebedev/openacr/txt/amc.md

-dmmeta.Nsinclude     Explicitly specify a C++ include file for namespace dmmeta.Nscpp         Generate C++ code for this namespace dmmeta.Noxref        Explicitly specify that no x-ref exists between tables (don't use unless forced) dmmeta.Nossimfile    Indicates that ssimfile does not exist for this ssimdb ctype dmmeta.Nocascdel     Remove cascade delete for this index dmmeta.Msgtype       Specify message type for each eligible message, controls dispatch dmmeta.Main          Generate Main function for namespace
+dmmeta.Nsinclude     Explicitly specify a C++ include file for namespace dmmeta.Nscpp         Generate C++ code for this namespace dmmeta.Noxref        Explicitly specify that no x-ref exists between tables (don't use unless forced) dmmeta.Nocascdel     Remove cascade delete for this index dmmeta.Msgtype       Specify message type for each eligible message, controls dispatch dmmeta.Main          Generate Main function for namespace